invopop/jsonschema/README.md

 This is often the case when writing a configuration file to YAML or JSON from a Go struct, or when returning a JSON response for a Web API: APIs typically use snake_case, while Go uses PascalCase.

-You can pass a `func(string) string` function to `Reflector`'s `KeyNamer` option to map Go field names to JSON key names and reflect the aforementionned transformations, without having to specify `json:"..."` on every struct field.
+You can pass a `func(string) string` function to `Reflector`'s `KeyNamer` option to map Go field names to JSON key names and reflect the aforementioned transformations, without having to specify `json:"..."` on every struct field.

 For example, consider the following struct